 Click to contact our Criminal Defense Lawyers today

-Once you have been read your Miranda Rights, anything you say can be used against you in court.
+Once the officer reads your Miranda Rights to you, anything you say can be used against you in court.
 Silence is your best defense until you have a lawyer in the room with you.

 Complete a Free Case Evaluation form now

 If you’ve been detained for questioning in a criminal case, or you’ve already been arrested on criminal charges, hiring an experienced Los Angeles criminal defense lawyer is your best chance at avoiding a criminal conviction.
-Don’t talk to the police until you talk to us.
-We’re available to take your call 24/7.
+Don’t talk to the police until you talk to a lawyer.